jentang/ICINYC/ICT4G-research.md

 Platform to ask Questions of their MPs, and vote on citizen Q for MP.
 MPs then answer citizen questions.
 24MPs signed up to use it in 4 months.
 Citizen questions are moderated.
 ##Literature
-_I have collected other pieces of literature and we can share them if these of are interest._
+_I have collected various pieces of literature in a private [zotero group](https://www.zotero.org/groups/1014911)._
-[When Does ICT-Enabled Citizen Voice Lead to Government Responsiveness?](https://openknowledge.worldbank.org/bitstream/handle/10986/23650/WDR16-BP-When-Does-ICT-Enabled-Citizen-Voice-Peixoto-Fox.pdf) A background paper published by the World Bank for its 2016 World Development Report on Digital Dividends.
-An abridged version of this paper is also published in the January 2016 issue (Vol. 47, number 1) of the IDS Bulletin.
-Tiago Peixoto, one of the authors of the report, also runs a [blog](https://democracyspot.net/) on technology and participation.